flux-framework/flux-core/doc/man1/flux-cron.rst

 **sync** [--epsilon=\ *delay*] [*topic*]
    Query and modify the current **sync-event** behavior for the cron module.
    If a sync-event is set, the cron module will defer all task execution until an event matching the sync-event *topic* is received.
-With *--epsilon* the cron module will **not** delay task execution if the task is normally scheduled to run within *delay* of the matching event.
+With :option:`--epsilon` the cron module will **not** delay task execution if the task is normally scheduled to run within *delay* of the matching event.
    Without any *topic* supplied on command line, *flux cron sync* displays the current setting for sync.
 If a task is deferred due to sync-event, the *stats.deferred* statistic is incremented.

 **interval** [OPTIONS] *interval* *command*